Star Wars Reads Day

 This is my most heartfelt recommendation; please get this book.

 The cover would have turned me away years earlier because there is not a cape in sight.
-This is a unique and lighthearted coming of age tale that everyone will enjoy.
+This is a unique and lighthearted coming-of-age tale that everyone will enjoy.
 The next time you go to the comic book store, go to the shelf and read the first five pages.
 I’m willing to bet your wallet will be three dollars lighter.

 Grade: A+